 For both payroll employees and labor contractors, full-time and part-time employees are counted the same.

-Note that for the 2023 California pay data reporting year, three data fields were added to identify remote worker status for each employee
+Note that as of the 2024 California pay data reporting year, three data fields were added to identify remote worker status for each employee

 You’ll need to identify: